 Trump Raised Prospect of a North Korea Strike with U.N.
-Envoys But Said He Wants to Avoid a Fight
+Envoys, But Said He Wants to Avoid a Fight

 -

-President Donald Trump raised the specter of a possible military confrontation with North Korea during a luncheon with U.N.
-Security Council ambassadors on Monday, but insisted that he favors a peaceful resolution of a decades-long standoff over Pyongyang’s nuclear weapons, according to two Security Council diplomats.
+President Donald Trump raised the specter of a military confrontation with North Korea during a luncheon with U.N.
+Security Council ambassadors on Monday, but insisted that he favors a peaceful resolution to a decades-long standoff over Pyongyang’s nuclear weapons, according to two Security Council diplomats.

-The warning appeared aimed primarily at bolstering the administration’s diplomatic efforts to persuade the council’s 14 other members, particularly China, that they need to firmly enforce long-flouted U.N. sanctions against the hermetic regime.
+The warning was aimed at bolstering the administration’s diplomatic efforts to persuade the council’s 14 other members, particularly China, to firmly enforce long-flouted U.N. sanctions against the hermetic regime.

-To that end, U.S. Secretary of State Rex Tillerson will make his debut visit Friday to U.N. headquarters, where he will seek to rally foreign governments to aggressively implement existing U.N. sanctions and to back further penalties against North Korea if it conducts another ballistic missile or nuclear weapons test.
+To that end, Secretary of State Rex Tillerson will make his debut visit Friday to U.N. headquarters, where he will seek to rally foreign governments to aggressively implement existing U.N. sanctions and to back further penalties against North Korea if it conducts another ballistic missile or nuclear weapons test.

-The visit comes as President Trump and his top national security advisors are carrying out a fevered campaign to persuade American lawmakers and foreign powers, principally China, to take a tougher stand against North Korea before it can perfect a long-standing effort to develop an intercontinental ballistic missile capable of delivering a nuclear payload to the United States.
+The visit comes as Trump and his top national security advisors are carrying out a fevered campaign to persuade American lawmakers and foreign powers, principally China, to take a tougher stand against North Korea before it can develop an intercontinental ballistic missile capable of delivering a nuclear payload to the United States.

-In a White House luncheon Monday with envoys from the U.N.
-Security Council’s 14 other countries, including China’s U.N. ambassador, Liu Jieyi, Trump made it clear that, while the United States preferred a peaceful diplomatic resolution to the nuclear crisis, that military force remained a real option, according to a Security Council diplomat.
-“If you were anxious about the United States taking tough action on [North Korea] you might be more anxious than you were before” the luncheon, the diplomat said.
+In a White House luncheon on Monday with envoys from the U.N.
+Security Council’s 14 other countries, including China’s U.N. ambassador, Liu Jieyi, Trump made it clear that, while the United States preferred a peaceful diplomatic resolution to the nuclear crisis, military force remained a real option, according to a Security Council diplomat.
+“If you were anxious about the United States taking tough action … you might be more anxious than you were before” the luncheon, the diplomat said.

 “He was very clear about he will be the president that will deal with this,” the diplomat said, noting that Trump sharply criticized Obama and his predecessors for failing to halt Pyongyang’s nuclear program.
 “It was left hanging that there clearly would be a military solution if needed.”

-But the president’s tough talk was not matched with any specific proposals to penalize Pyongyang and the council is not expected to issue any statements or resolutions Friday sanctioning North Korea.
+But the president’s tough talk was not matched with any proposals to penalize Pyongyang.
+The council is not expected to issue any statements or resolutions Friday sanctioning North Korea.

-“I think it was more bluster,” a second Security Council diplomat said about Trump’s warning of possible military action.
-“We didn’t hear anything specific, or serious on the military side.”
-The diplomat, who spoke on condition of anonymity, also said there is “nothing in the pipeline” in terms of negotiations on a new sanctions resolution.
+“I think it was more bluster,” a second Security Council diplomat said about Trump’s warning of military action.
+“We didn’t hear anything specific or serious on the military side.”
+The diplomat, who spoke on condition of anonymity, said there is “nothing in the pipeline” in terms of negotiations on a new sanctions resolution.

-Despite Trump’s threats, the current strategy resembles the approach taken by President Obama: convincing states to enforce existing sanctions on North Korea and ratcheting up pressure on China to tighten its economic noose around North Korea.
+Despite Trump’s threats, the current strategy resembles the approach taken by former President Barack Obama: persuading states to enforce existing sanctions on North Korea and ratcheting up pressure on China to tighten its economic noose around North Korea.

 During a follow-up meeting with the council and Trump’s national security advisor H.R.
 McMaster, Nikki Haley, the U.S. ambassador to the U.N., turned to her Chinese counterpart Liu and said “something like, ‘we look to you to solve this for us,’” according to the council member.